 (4) An owner who contravenes this regulation commits an offence.

 [Regulation 51D inserted in Gazette 31 Dec 1993 p.
-6913.]
+6913; amended in Gazette 25 Jul 2014 p.
+2584.]

 52. Certain vessels to be equipped with fire extinguishers

 (1) The owner of any vessel fitted with an inboard engine or a hydrocarbon cooling or heating appliance must ensure that the vessel is equipped with a fire extinguisher that bears the stamp of Standards Australia and conforms to one of the following standards issued by that body —